sigphilais-hub/repository/Theories.md

 ---
 layout: default
-title: Theories
+title: Overview of theorizing and the theorizing process
 nav_order: 3
 has_children: true
 ---

-# Theories
+# Overview of theorizing and the theorizing process

-This is the theory
+Here, the focus is on the dynamics of thorizing itself: how we may develop theories and make sense of our reality.